IMPORTANT UPDATES

 Mother and son checking in for flu care

-If you have a sick child with flu-like symptoms, it’s not always easy to tell when he may need medical care.
-Knowing which flu symptoms are more serious can help you know when to take your child to the doctor.
+If you have a child with flu-like symptoms, it’s not always easy to tell when they may need medical care.
+Knowing which symptoms are more serious can help you know when to take your child to the doctor.

 A child with the flu will typically experience: